Using Burp Scanner during manual testing

 Scanning custom insertion points

-First, send the request to Burp Intruder.
-On the Positions tab, add payload positions to any insertion points you're interested in, then right-click and select Scan defined insertion points.
+Highlight the insertion point you're interested in, then right-click and select Scan selected insertion point.

-This is especially useful for testing an individual parameter that you want to take a closer look at.
-Although you can just define a single insertion point using Intruder, it's often quicker to use the Scan manual insertion point extension in this case.
-You can then highlight any sequence of characters within the request, typically a parameter value, and select Extensions > Scan manual insertion point from the context menu.
+Although you can just define a single insertion point using Intruder, it's often quicker to use the Scan manual insertion point extension.
+You can highlight any sequence of characters within the request, typically a parameter value, and select Extensions > Scan manual insertion point from the context menu.

 This approach can yield results incredibly quickly, giving you something to work with in just a couple of seconds.
 It also means you can choose to scan inputs that Burp Scanner normally doesn't use, such as custom header values.